LDAR-Sim/LDAR_Sim/USER_MANUAL.md

 **Default input:** 0

-**Description:** The number of days that pass between the end of a survey (when leaks are tagged) and when the duty holder is informed.
+**Description:** The number of days that pass between the end of a survey (when a site is flagged or leaks are tagged) and when the duty holder is informed.
 The reporting delay is then followed by repair_delay.

 **Notes on acquisition:** Get this information from the service provider.